asama-w/Election_Analysis/README.md

     |2.|Jefferson|38,855|10.5%| - |
     |3.|Arapahoe|24,801 | 6.7%| - |

-3. There are total of 3 candidates in this election:
+3. **Candidate List:** There are total of 3 candidates in this election:

     The candidate name, total votes count, and percentage of total votes, are shown in the following table in a descending order.
     |No.|Candidate|Total Votes|Percentage of Total Votes|Note|